Name: Giant Trevally

 Scientific Name: Caranx ignobilis

 Description: The take from a Giant Trevally is so violent it can quite literally take you off your feet.
 As a predator, they are perfectly built for speed.
 They have a streamlined body with a huge head profile and largemouth to engulf its prey.
 They are normally a silvery colour with occasional dark spots, but males tend to be darker and nearly black once they mature.
 As GT’s grow larger they also start to fill out so you do not find many fish over 130 cm mark.
-Giant Trevally that reach the magical 100 cm mark are considered the ultimate prize by many anglers.
+Trevally fish that reach the magical 100 cm mark are considered the ultimate prize by many anglers.
 However, fish of this length can vary in weight by as much as 20lb.

 One thing everyone loves about the GT’s is their fighting powers.
 These fish produce alarming and brutal runs.
 They will do anything they can to reach coral heads or reefs to cut your line.
 Many anglers have turned to jelly after watching their fly or lure being chased down, close to their feet or boat, only to be hit hard and then left with a gruelling battle.